OpenSciViz/cloud/README.md

   Once /usr/local/cloud/systemvm/* files are installed, (re)run / (re)start the cloud services:

-  ### a.) service cloud-early-config restart -- this may cause a reboot of the VM
+  ### c.) service cloud-early-config restart -- this may cause a reboot of the VM
-  ### b.) service cloud restart -- check /var/log/cloud.log for errors, exceptios, etc:
+  ### d.) service cloud restart -- check /var/log/cloud.log for errors, exceptios, etc:
       egrep -i 'abor|canno|erro|excep|fail|fata|unable' /var/log/cloud.log

 ## 01. Once the system VMs have been patched, try rebooting each via the admin GUI.
 The GUI needs to